 To get back to Jomtien you can either take a motorbike taxi or return in a baht bus.
 To get to the baht bus the easiest way is to exit Walking Street on the Beach Road side and instantly take a right up that road.

 Then when you get to 2nd Road (the first big road) across the street on the right you will see quite a few baht buses waiting.
 That is the loading area for people going back to Jomtien.
 This post has maps and more of a breakdown on the logistics of the nightlife.

 Your trip to Pattaya may be so much fun that you decide to extend it a little longer, or even become an expat there.
 The nightlife is great but so is the cost of living.

 You can eat cheap local Thai food, get an apartment inland away from the beach, and rent your own motorbike and live there extremely cheaply.
 Or you could stay at a 5 star hotel or baller condo and live a life of luxury.

 You can also have many options in between.
 Most of your time in the nightlife will probably be around Walking Street, LK Metro, or Soi 6.
 Just make sure that on your first trip you live somewhere that is either close to them or is close to the baht bus that leads to them.

-This eBook guide has tips on more places to stay, eat, find girls, save money, plus a clickable map with landmarks pointed out in the Pattaya nightlife.
+This eBook guide has tips on more places to stay, eat, find girls, save money, and have a blast when you go out in the Pattaya nightlife.
 It is a very good resource for someone on their first trip.
 Hopefully this helped you with planning a trip to Pattaya.